praydog/Source2Gen/README.md

 CMake.

+At least Visual Studio 2013 (or any compiler with C++11 support, only tested with VS2013 though)

 # Usage
 Just inject Source2Gen.dll into dota2.exe (the only Source 2 game out right now) and it will generate headers in Source2Gen/bin.

+# Using the Generated Headers
+The headers will work out of the box as long as everything in Source2Gen/shared is included and used in the project that uses the generated headers.
+This is because a few of the classes have function wrappers for static members.
+These functions need to use the Schema system to find the static member pointers at runtime.

+# Examples
+The entirety of what Source2Gen will generate can be found in GeneratedExample.